From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Details for GEM Implementation

-In the following, we detail the implementation of the GM step used in Algorithm~\ref{algo:em}.
+In the following, we detail the specific implementation of the GM step used in our code framework.
 For the parameter set $\Theta$, we consider $\vartheta$ and $\bar{x}_0(\eta)$ to reside within a compact hypercube, and require the covariance matrices $Q(\eta)$, $R(\eta)$, and $\Sigma_{\mathrm{x},0}$ to have eigenvalues between specified positive bounds.
 The set $\Theta$ can be chosen sufficiently large to ensure it is non-restrictive.
 For the covariance matrices $Q(\eta)$, $R(\eta)$, we consider the following structure: